Download This Bill in Microsoft Word format

 (D) With respect to the executive committee:

-(1) the executive committee may act on behalf of the commission according to the terms of this compact;
+(1) the executive committee shall have the power to act on behalf of the commission according to the terms of this compact;

 (2) the executive committee is composed of nine members, consisting of: